utilixjs/utilix/packages/utilix/src/time/TimeSpan/index.md

 ```

 ::: tip
-You can use the `[]` token in the format string to conditionally print time unit only when the absolute value of the total number (except for seconds fractions which in this case the value itself) is not zero, you can also add suffix and/or prefix but it should be with literal string delimiter `''` or escape character `\`.
+The `[]` token can be used in the format string to conditionally print time unit only when the absolute value of the total number (except for seconds fractions which in this case the value itself) is not zero, you can also add suffix and/or prefix but it should be with literal string delimiter `''` or escape character `\`.

 ```ts
 const time = new TimeSpan(518651000);